 - Are there any countermeasures against bad faith filings by a third party (e.g. providing information before substantive examination by the examiner)?
+Please provide any provision(s) of the relevant laws or regulations (if not, such as the relevant website)

-Information Statement System
+Information Provision System

-Article 19(1) of the Ordinance for Enforcement of the Trademark Act
+Article 19(1) of the Regulation for Enforcement of the Trademark Act

 Where an application for trademark registration has been filed, any person may provide the Commissioner of the Patent Office with information to the effect that the application for trademark registration is unregistrable pursuant to the provisions of Art.
 3, Art.
-4(1)(i), (vi) through (xi), (xiii), or (xv) through (xix), Art.
+4(1)(i), (vi) through (xi), or (xv) through (xix), Art.
 7-2(1), or Art.
 8(2) or (5) of the Trademark Act by submitting a publication, a copy of an application for trademark registration, or any other document with regard to said application for trademark registration.
 However, only those trademark applications pending before the JPO are subject to the offering of information.